-For documentation on installing and running the iPrint Manager Health Monitor, see the OES 11 SP3: iPrint Manager Health Monitor Administration Guide.
+For documentation on installing and running the iPrint Manager Health Monitor, visit the Novell Open Enterprise Server documentation Web site.

-1 Overview
+Overview

-Novell iPrint is a component of Novell Open Enterprise Server 11 SP3. iPrint lets mobile employees, business partners, and customers access printers from a variety of remote locations using existing Internet connections.
+Novell iPrint is a component of Open Enterprise Server 2015. iPrint lets mobile employees, business partners, and customers access printers from a variety of remote locations using existing Internet connections.
 This section describes the benefits and key features of iPrint.

-- Section 1.1, "Introduction to iPrint," on page 11 - Section 1.2, "iPrint Component Overview," on page 12 - Section 1.3, "Understanding Port Usage," on page 16 - Section 1.4, "iPrint Solutions," on page 17 - Section 1.5, "What's Next," on page 19 iPrint is Novell's solution to seamless integration of printing services.
-Regardless of whether users are working in an office building, telecommuting from home, or attending a sales meeting in another country, iPrint ensures that they can print documents quickly, easily, and reliably.
+- "Introduction to iPrint" on page 11

+- "iPrint Component Overview" on page 12

+- "Understanding Port Usage" on page 16

+- "iPrint Solutions" on page 17

+- "What's Next" on page 19

-1.1 Introduction to iPrint
+Introduction to iPrint